ButterflyMX gate access control for gated communities

 Outdoor gated community access control systems with cameras are highly recommended because they allow property staff to detect unauthorized entry in real-time.
 And if your property experiences high volumes of traffic, you can also go back and view the security footage of a specific time to identify suspicious activities.

-There are many commercial gate access control systems, but they all work by reviewing the access credentials and then sending a signal to the security gate to open.
+There are many commercial gate entry systems, but they all work by reviewing the access credentials and then sending a signal to the security gate to open.

 Anyone authorized to enter your property—like tenants and building staff—receives a credential.
 For vehicle gates, you could issue residents a sticker to put on their cars.
 Pedestrian gate access control might use fobs, keycards, or fingerprints.
 When an authorized person approaches the gate, they use their credentials to prove their identity.